-When it comes to bad breath, most people know to avoid the repeat offenders, such as strong-smelling foods or tooth cavities.
-Your bad breath might not be caused by the condition of your mouth, however, but your stomach.
-In fact, bad breath from stomach issues can be even more perplexing than typical bad breath, as it's harder to identify, isolate and treat.
-Still, understanding the different causes of stomach-related halitosis can help you decide if your bad breath is just from a garlicky lunch or something more serious.
+When it comes to bad breath, obvious offenders, like strong-smelling foods or poor oral hygiene, are often top-of-mind.
+However, bad breath doesn't always come straight from your mouth — it could stem from a problem in your stomach.
+Bad breath from stomach issues can be perplexing because it's harder to identify, isolate, and treat.
+Still, understanding what causes bad breath from the stomach can help you decide if your breath is from a garlicky lunch or something more serious.

 Bad Breath Causes

-- GERD or reflux.
-If you tend to experience heartburn or reflux after eating certain foods – think dairy and spicy fare – then your bad breath could be related to excess acids produced by your digestive tract.
-Those acids can have a sour odour, resulting in gaseous smells affecting your breath.
-Bad breath can be a sign of Gastroesophageal Reflux Disease, or GERD.
+- GERD or reflux — Bad breath can be a sign of Gastroesophageal Reflux Disease or GERD.
+If you tend to have heartburn or reflux, your bad breath could be related to the excess acid produced by your digestive tract.
+Those acids can have a sour odor, affecting your breath.

-- Kidney disease.
-Bad breath that smells fishy or has a heavy ammonia-like smell can sometimes be a sign of chronic kidney disease.
+- Kidney disease — The U.S. National Library of Medicine noted that bad breath that smells fishy or has a heavy ammonia-like smell can sometimes be a sign of chronic kidney disease.

-- Avoid triggers.
-If spicy food, dairy, stress or other triggers seem to make your bad breath worse, take note so you can avoid them in the future.
+- Avoid your triggers.
+Take note of triggers like spicy food, dairy, stress, or other things that seem to make your bad breath worse so you can steer clear of them.